rusd80/andersen-devops/Lesson-01/README.md

 ```
 1. Get a lot of relevant expirience.
-2. Join to community of DevOps students an professionals.
+2. Join the community of DevOps students an professionals.
-3. Take a chance to join the Andersen team.
+3. Get a chance to join the Andersen team.
 ```

+### How to reach me:
+e-mail: rusd80@gmail.com